Communicate Courteously

 With all three of these approaches, we recommend that you don’t type any names in the “To” line.
 If you accidentally click send instead of save, the message can go out with detrimental consequences.

-Authentically Acknowledge Your Receivers Feelings
+Authentically Acknowledge Your Receiver’s Feelings

 Human beings all have feelings and emotional reactions.
 Disregarding, invalidating, or displaying neutrality toward those feelings can actually increase the negative reaction to a situation.
 Think about some of your own business interactions that have raised strong feelings.
 Perhaps you’ve been stranded in an airport before an important business meeting.
 Perhaps you’ve been frustrated by dealing with the fallout from identity theft.
 Perhaps you’ve lost your job because of downsizing.

 When communicating with receivers who may be having an emotional reaction to a situation, it is important to acknowledge their feelings—especially negative feelings such as anger, sadness, or frustration.
-The first step for acknowledging your receiver’s feelings is first to do a quick emotional scan of the situation.
+The first step for acknowledging your receiver’s feelings is to do a quick emotional scan of the situation.
 Is your receiver showing any indication of having an emotional reaction?
 This could include explicit declarations of his or her emotional state (“I’m really upset!”), subtle or not-so-subtle implicit signals (typing in all CAPS), or acknowledgment of some event that can be safely assumed to cause emotional distress

 The next step is to make a brief and authentic expression of empathy.
-Of course, it is important to keep your own goals in mind and not to go too overboard in your expression of empathy.
+Of course, it is important to keep your own goals in mind and not go too overboard in your expression of empathy.

 For instance, assume that your employee Marcus has written an emotionally charged email complaining about his recent performance review.
 You have concluded the review is accurate, so it won’t be changed.
 How you acknowledge (or invalidate) his feelings could lead to much different results.